-Drink driving is defined as driving a motor vehicle while your blood alcohol level is over the legal limit.
+Drink driving is when someone drives a motor vehicle while their blood alcohol level is over the legal limit.
 It’s an illegal offence that puts lives in danger.

 Yes, you can still get motor insurance with a drink-driving conviction.

 Your policy, provider and other factors will influence your price.
 However, your insurance will always be more expensive after a drink-driving conviction.

 Find out more about how penalty points – including drink driving – impacts your car insurance price.

 Most insurers, including us, ask you to disclose any driving conviction within the last five years when you’re getting a quote.

 You must tell your insurer if you get a new drink-driving conviction while you have an active motor insurance policy.

 A conviction may not always invalidate your policy but in most cases, it will.

 For example, if you injure someone in an accident while drink driving, then your insurer isn’t responsible.

 However, insurers are legally responsible for third-party claims costs.
 But if the accident is your fault because of drink, then they’ll likely claim these costs back.